 The first step is to iron the fabric if needed so there will not be any wrinkles on the outside of the notebooks.

 After applying a layer of spray adhesive on the outside of the notebook, place the notebook on the center of the cut length of fabric and press down.
-Close the notebook and make sure there are no wrinkles in the fabric and to continues pressing the fabric on to the notebook.
+Close the notebook and smooth the fabric down to the cover of the notebook.
+Make sure there are no wrinkles in the fabric and continue to press the fabric on to the notebook.

 We will come back to how to finish off the binder around the metal ring hardware in a few steps.

 I actually finished off the inside of my binders in three different ways, but the final look is totally up to how fancy and clean you want the inside of your binders to look.
 First, I just folded over the longer end piece to cover up most of the inside flap.

 On the second one, I made a small fold in the end fabric to make it cover a smaller area of the inside and to allow me to still use the inside pockets.

 But if you want a more decorative finished look to the inside (and not use the pockets), you can glue on sheets of card stock paper in coordinating colors, or a coordinating fabric.